AnhTungLe04/RocketLandingSimulationModel/README.md

 # RocketLandingSimulationModel

-This is a simplified simulation model of landing a rocket stage, intergrating interdisciplinary knowledge mathematical, mechanical and programming, referencing the characteristic of Falcon 9 Full Thrust and its historic first successful stage alnding attempt.
+This is a simplified simulation model of landing a rocket stage, intergrating interdisciplinary knowledge mathematical, mechanical and programming, referencing the characteristics of Falcon 9 Full Thrust and its historic first successful stage landing attempt.